jkumarrf/mool/README.md

 * openssl >= 1.0.0

 Environment variables useful for installation:
 - **JAVA_HOME**: In case you have more than one JDKs installed or you have java installation in custom path, you can appropriately set _JAVA_HOME_ environment variable.

-- **OPENSSL_INSTALL_PATH**: Latest OpenSSL version is required to compiled thrift from source.
+- **OPENSSL_INSTALL_PATH**: Latest OpenSSL version is required to compile thrift from source.
 You can check your current version using `openssl -v`.
-In case you have openssl installation in custom path, set environment variable _OPENSSL_INSTALL_PATH_.
+In case you have openssl installation in custom path, set environment variable _OPENSSL_INSTALL_PATH_ which is picked up by install script.

 ---
 # Documentation

 ### Key concepts:
 - **BUILD_ROOT**:  Top level directory of your project or repository.
 Rules can refer to other build rules only within the BUILD_ROOT.
-It is often recommended to create all projects within a single BUILD_ROOT so that all the projects can share code with each.
+It is often recommended to create all projects within a single BUILD_ROOT so that all the projects can share code.

 - **BLD** file: Build rules are kept in BLD files and you can have a BLD file in any directory inside BUILD_ROOT except the BUILD_ROOT directory itself.

-- **build rule**: A json dictionary which specifies how to build a get set of source files.
+- **build rule**: A json dictionary which specifies how to build a given set of source files.
 Each build rule has a rule name.

-- **BU_SCRIPT_DIR**: All mool scripts (python code) are located in this directory. `bu` command is an alias to `bu` script (bash) inside  `BU_SCRIPT_DIR` directory.
+- **BU_SCRIPT_DIR**: All mool scripts (python code) are located in [this](build_tools/bu.scripts) directory. `bu` command is an alias to [bu](build_tools/bu.scripts/bu) script (bash) inside `BU_SCRIPT_DIR` directory.

 - **BUILD_WORK_DIR**:  Each rule uses a dedicated working directory for all rule building purposes.
-It creates a directory at `${BUILD_WORK_DIR}/path/to/rule/rule_name` path for each rule before building a rule.
+It creates a directory at `${BUILD_WORK_DIR}/path/to/rule/rule_name` path for each rule before building it.

 - **BUILD_OUT_DIR**: Final output of all build rules goes in this directory.
 We usually create symbolic links from appropriate path in BUILD_WORK_DIR to this directory.
 Each rule's output goes in rule specific directory at `${BUILD_OUT_DIR}/path/to/rule/rule_name` path.

-- **SUBMITQ**: Each directory inside build root can have a file named `SUBMITQ` which has a list of rules (separated by new line) to be built when anything inside that directory is changed. `bu do_test_changes <path_to_change_list>` command goes through the list of changed files and then picks up `SUBMITQ` file from _all the directories in the path to changed file_.
+- **SUBMITQ**: Each directory inside build root can have a file named [`SUBMITQ`](build_tool/mool_tests/croot/common/SUBMITQ) which has a list of rules (separated by new line) to be built when anything inside that directory is changed. `bu do_test_changes <path_to_change_list>` command goes through the list of changed files and then picks up `SUBMITQ` file from _all the directories in the path to changed file_.

 ### General Rule Format
 BLD file format is mostly _JSON_ with _comments_.
 Each rule has a `rule_name` which hold a dictionary of key/value pairs.
 Most rules have following skelton: